-Although the vast majority of Oklahoma employees are covered by the workers’ compensation, many do not understand how the system and its benefits work for them.
-The team of experienced workers’ compensation attorneys at Law Firm of Oklahoma are skilled at providing legal counsel and representation for clients who have sustained a work-related injury or illness.
+Although the vast majority of Oklahoma employees are covered by the workers' compensation, many do not understand how the system and its benefits work for them.
+The team of experienced workers' compensation attorneys at the Law Firm of Oklahoma are skilled at providing legal counsel and representation for clients who have sustained a work-related injury or illness.

 The purpose of workers' compensation is to cover the costs of medical and rehabilitative care of injured workers, as well as provide financial support for lost wages during treatment and recovery.
 Typically paid through the employer's insurance company, benefits may be available for employees who become ill or disabled, who re-injure a former injury, or suffer the worsening of a preexisting medical condition as the result of working conditions or a workplace accident, in addition to those who are injured on the job or while performing job-related duties.

 Essentially any injury, ailment, or disability which is sustained or exacerbated by working conditions or a workplace accident may be covered under Oklahoma Workers' Compensation.
 Such medical conditions or injuries include these and more:

 Workers' compensation benefits may be available to employees who re-injure a former non-work-related injury because of working conditions or while performing work-related duties.
 If you have a question about workers comp eligibility for a specific injury you have incurred, contact an Oklahoma Workers' Compensation attorney.